Progressus-io/postnl-for-woocommerce/readme.txt

 == Changelog ==

+= 5.3.4 (2024-01-30) =
+* Added: Logic to apply default shipping options when not explicitly set in post data.

 = 5.3.3 (2024-01-30) =
 * Updated: Function to check insurance amount limits for EU and non-EU shipments.
 * Updated: Currency utility to include all WooCommerce currencies.